Microsoft mobile services: Nokia Mail and Nokia Chat

 Nokia Mail and Nokia Chat (earlier Nokia Messaging and Ovi Mail) was launched on 13 August 2008 as a beta release of "Nokia Email service", a push e-mail service, later incorporated into Nokia Messaging.
 Nokia Messaging operated as a centralized, hosted service that acts as a proxy between the Messaging client and the user's e-mail server.
 The phone does not connect directly to the e-mail server, but instead sends e-mail credentials to Microsoft's servers.
 Microsoft discontinued the service for Microsoft Lumia devices and advised its users to migrate to Microsoft Skype.
-Microsoft officially discontinued the service alongside Nokia Mail on the 9th of March 2015 and Nokia accounts on April 19, 2015 in favour of Microsoft's own instant messaging service, Skype and Microsoft's own e-mailing service, Outlook.com.
+Microsoft officially discontinued the service alongside Nokia Mail on 9 March 2015 and Nokia accounts on April 19, 2015, in favour of Microsoft's own instant messaging service, Skype and Microsoft's own e-mailing service, Outlook.com.

 Nokia Store

 Nokia Store (formerly the Ovi Store) was the application store for the Nokia Asha platform and the Nokia X platform.
 Customers could download mobile games, applications, videos, images, and ringtones to their Asha and X devices, the store also listed Symbian and MeeGo applications, though developers could no longer launch nor update them.
-In January 2015 Microsoft announced that they'll encourage developers to migrate their apps to the Opera Mobile Store and Microsoft will officially close down the Nokia Store on the 31st of March 2015.
-Microsoft officially stopped accepting new applications to the Nokia Publish service and new registrations to the Nokia Publish and Nokia Developer websites since the 18th of February 2015, and officially retired the Nokia Developer site on the 31st of March 2015 and encouraged developers to go to the MSDN, TechNet and Windows Developer sites (where Nokia Developer's content was migrated) to develop applications for Windows Phone and Windows.
+In January 2015 Microsoft announced that they'll encourage developers to migrate their apps to the Opera Mobile Store and Microsoft will officially close down the Nokia Store on 31 March 2015.
+Microsoft officially stopped accepting new applications to the Nokia Publish service and new registrations to the Nokia Publish and Nokia Developer websites since 18 February 2015, and officially retired the Nokia Developer site on 31 March 2015 and encouraged developers to go to the MSDN, TechNet and Windows Developer sites (where Nokia Developer's content was migrated) to develop applications for Windows Phone and Windows.
 The Nokia Store was officially closed on 31 March 2015.